gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

     14. end Selective_Suppression;

   Note that suppressing elaboration warnings does not eliminate run-time checks.
-The example above will still fail at runtime with an ABE.
+The example above will still fail at run time with an ABE.

 .. _Summary_of_Procedures_for_Elaboration_Control: